Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Supplementary Material

 \subsection{RDM-based method for two-dimensional lattice}

 We follow the standard recipe of DMRG on solving the ground states of 2D quantum models \cite{SW12DMRG2DRev}.
-The 2D lattice model with nearest-neighboring interactions is stretched into a chain with long-range interactions, as illustrated in Figure \ref{fig-ex2D} (a).
+The 2D lattice model with nearest-neighboring interactions is stretched into a chain with long-range interactions, as illustrated in FIG. \ref{fig-ex2D} (a).
 We set the size of lattice as $4 \times 16$ for both the 2D XY and XXZ models.
 The subsystem used to calculate RDM is chosen in the middle of lattice with size $4 \times 2$ as illustrated.
-Several images obtained from the ground states of the 2D XY and XXZ models with different $h$ or $J_z$ are shown in Figure \ref{fig-ex2D} (b) and (c) as examples.
+For the purified state of $\rho^2$, we treat all the degrees of freedom in the \textit{bra} space as one of the two dimensions of the 2D image, and treat those in the \textit{ket} space as the other dimension of the image.
+This ordering is illustrated in FIG. \ref{fig-ex2D} (b).
+Several images obtained from the ground states of the 2D XY and XXZ models with different $h$ or $J_z$ are shown in FIG. \ref{fig-ex2D} (c) and (d) as examples.